KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 ## Work flow when using MuSig

-- first make a combined pubkey using the method [combine.](../dynamic/cc-musig.html#combine) From the response, take note of `combined_pk` and `pkhash`
+- First make a combined pubkey using the method [combine.](../dynamic/cc-musig.html#combine) From the response, take note of `combined_pk` and `pkhash`
-- next, send some coins to the `combined_pk` using the method [send.](../dynamic/cc-musig.html#send) From the decoded rawtransaction, take note of the `change_script` and `sendtxid`<!-- expalin what these two are -->
+- Next, send some coins to the `combined_pk` using the method [send.](../dynamic/cc-musig.html#send) From the decoded rawtransaction, take note of the `change_script` and `sendtxid`<!-- expalin what these two are -->
-- now calculate the message that needs to be signed by all the parties using the method [calcmsg,](../dynamic/cc-musig.html#calcmsg) which uses `change_script` and `sendtxid` as inputs.
+- Now calculate the message that needs to be signed by all the parties using the method [calcmsg,](../dynamic/cc-musig.html#calcmsg) which uses `change_script` and `sendtxid` as inputs.
 From the response, take note of `msg`.
 To create a valid spend, this `msg` needs to be signed by all the participating pubkeys.
-- on each signing node, a session needs to be creted using the method [session,](../dynamic/cc-musig.html#session) which takes the follwing arguments as inputs: `ind` (index; node with the first pubkey gets `0`),`numsigners` (number of pubkeys participating), `combined_pk`, `pkhash`, `msg` (message to be signed).
+- On each signing node, a session needs to be creted using the method [session,](../dynamic/cc-musig.html#session) which takes the follwing arguments as inputs: `ind` (index; node with the first pubkey gets `0`),`numsigners` (number of pubkeys participating), `combined_pk`, `pkhash`, `msg` (message to be signed).
 From the response on each node, take note of the `commitment` and send all the `commitment`s to all the other nodes.

 ::: warning

-- The `session` method stores the commitment for each node into the global struct.
+- The [session](../dynamic/cc-musig.html#session) method stores the commitment for each node into the global struct.
 - Keep in mind there is a single global struct with the `session` unique to each `cclib session` call.
 - This means that restarting any deamon in the middle of the process on any of the nodes results in a failure.
 - Also `cclib session` method can't called more than a single time on each node during the whole process.